mongodb/docs/source/includes/in-use-encryption/cmk-bash.rst

-.. note:: Generate a CMK from the Command Line
+.. tip:: Generate a CMK from the Command Line

    Use the following command to generate a {+cmk-abbr+}
    from a Unix shell or PowerShell: